Drive section

 - let Auburn, Massachusetts keep the route clearly on Route 20 through the middle of the stretch

-- treat Worcester as the real city anchor, where the segment starts to justify stronger planning, an overnight, or a broader city bench
+- treat Worcester as the real city anchor, where the segment starts to justify stronger planning, an overnight, or a broader city base

 Short-stop towns